Back to Connecticut

 Plain English Breakdown

-This law allows municipalities to publish legal notices on their websites instead of in newspapers.
+This law requires towns, cities, and boroughs to post legal notices required by state or local laws on their official websites instead of only in newspapers.

 What This Bill Does